-However, the term ‘social phenomena’ is in it nebulous and might be interpreted in a variety of ways keeping in view the specific context of the societies at different stages of social evolution in the occidental and the oriental worlds.
+However, the term ‘social phenomena’ is in its developing stage and might be interpreted in a variety of ways keeping in view the specific context of the societies at different stages of social evolution in the occidental and the oriental worlds.
 The term ‘social phenomena’ encompasses the whole framework of human interaction with environment, leading to the articulation of social space by diverse human groups in different ways.

-The end-product of human activity may be perceived in the spatial patterns manifest in the personality of regions; each pattern acquiring its form under the overarching influence of social structure.
-Besides the patterns, the way the social phenomena express themselves in space may become a cause of concern as well.
-This has attracted scholarly attention, particularly since 1945 when all-embracing changes in the political and economic order of the world started casting their shadows on the global society.
+The end-product of human activity may be perceived in the spatial patterns manifest in the personality of regions; each pattern acquiring its form under the overwhelming influence of social structure.
+Besides the patterns, the way the social phenomena are expressed in space may become a cause of concern as well.
+This has attracted scholarly attention, particularly since 1945 when all-embracing changes in the political and economic order of the world started influencing the global society.

 Eyles also visualized social geography as a continuation of the philosophy of Vidal de la Blache and Bobek:

 “…it stressed both the humanistic nature of the geographical world… and the classificatory nature of… human geographical work…”.

 Up to 1945, social geography was mainly concerned with the identification of different regions, themselves reflecting geographic patterns of association of social phenomena.
 In fact, during the twenties and the thirties of the twentieth century, social geography started its agenda of research with the study of population as organized in settlements, particularly urban settlements.

 Socio-geographical studies of population distribution and ethnic composition in urban areas emerged as a major trend during this phase.
 The underlying idea was to examine the social content of the urban space which resulted from coming together of diverse ethnic groups within a city.